aszx6992/SE_TermProject/README.md

 		USER COMMANDS
 NAME
-	mdparser - parses .md file(s) into html file(s).
+	mdparser - parses .md file into html file.

 SYNOPSIS
-	mdparser [OPTION] ...
-FILE.md ...
-[FILE.html] ...
-[FILE2.md] ....
+	mdparser FILE.md [FILE.html]

 DESCRIPTION
 	This manual page documents the mdparser command line functionality.
-It receives a .md file and converts it into a html file corresponding to the option given with it.
-One or more .md files followed by one or more .html files can be given as input.
+It receives a .md file and converts it into a html file.
 Usage of mdparser are given below.

-	   -  mdparser -st source.md destination.html
+	   -  mdparser source.md destination.html
 	      (converts source.md into a file named destination.html in stylish format)

-	   -  mdparser -st source.md
+	   -  mdparser source.md
 	      (assigns the same name with the source .md file if output file name is not given.
 In this case, returns source.html)

-	**Note that at least one .md file must be specified, and giving more .html file names than .md files is illegal.
+	**Note that at least one .md file must be specified.
-	    (e.g.  mdparser -st source1.md source1.html source2.html)

-OPTION
-	This manual page documents the use of mdparser. mdparser converts .md file(s) into .html file(s) with the specified option.
-By default, it translates a .md file into a plain html file.

-	If the -st option is given, the mdparser converts and interprets .md file into stylish html.

-	If the -sl option is given, the mdparser converts and interprets .md file into slideshow html.

-	By default, or if the -pl option is given, mdparser converts and interprets .md file into plain html.